the1lab/1lab/src/Cat/Morphism/Orthogonal.lagda.md

     invertible-right-lifts C g g-inv
 ```

-Phrased another way, the class of isomorphisms are left and right orthogonal
+Phrased another way, the class of isomorphisms is left and right orthogonal
 to every other class.

 ```agda